Jaykukreja/web-scrapping/README.md

 # web-scrapping using python.
-have used beautiful soup (library)
+with beautiful soup (library)
+use any website address and replace in my code

+install all the requirements before executing code.